qcgm1978/b-plus-plus/README.md

 	*   language announcement: write.regularly , do freely
-        * philosophy
+        * philosophy and design pattern
-            易 (yì) used as an adjective, means "easy" or "simple", whilst as a verb it indicates "change" or "the exchange or substitution of one thing for another".
+            易 (yì) used as an adjective, means "easy" or "simple", whilst as a verb it indicates "change" or "the exchange or substitution of one thing for another". relevant to behavior class patterns
-            George Berkeley: ‘To be is to be perceived’ "The usefulness of a pot comes from its emptiness."-laozi
+            George Berkeley: ‘To be is to be perceived’  . relevant to structural patterns "The usefulness of a pot comes from its emptiness."-laozi . relevant to creating patterns

 	* tool The workbench becomes the center of the wood shop, the craftsman returning to it time and time again as a piece takes shape.For a programmer manipulating files of text, that workbench is the command shell.(the pragmatic programmer, shell games section)
 		* ipad